Lieutenant Colonel Herbert Hugo St. Ledger Stanley-Adams, DSC MBE (1884 – 1965)

 Herbert Stanley Adams (nicknamed Sol after Solomon the Wise) was recruited by Edward Wakefield to be his pilot at Windermere.
 They met at Brooklands, where Waterbird was flight-tested as a landplane.
 Adams was then a pupil at the A. V. Roe & Co (‘Avro’) Flying School, taking his first lesson on 12 May 1911 and obtaining Royal Aero Club Aviator’s Certificate No. 97 on 27 June 1911 ‘in easy style’.
 He was complimented by Howard Pixton, the Chief Instructor and Britain’s first professional test pilot, as being ‘one of the best Avro pupils’.
 (In 1919, Pixton operated seaplanes at Windermere for the Avro Transport Company.)

 Adams had previously been a trainee engineer at Rolls-Royce.
-It was he who pointed out to Wakefield that there was a crack in a cylinder of the Gnome engine of Waterbird; the Green engine of Commander Schwann’s Avro D at Barrow-in-Furness was made only to function after he had correctly re-assembled the rocker gear.
+It was Adams who pointed out to Wakefield that there was a crack in a cylinder of the Gnome engine of Waterbird; the Green engine of Commander (later Air Vice Marshal, KCB CBE) Schwann’s (later Swann) Avro D at Barrow-in-Furness was made only to function after Adams had correctly re-assembled the rocker gear.

 On 25 November 1911, Adams made an historic acheivement in Waterbird by successfully taking off and alighting at Windermere.
 This was the first successful flight by a hydro-aeroplane outside France and America.
 There had been a period of bad weather, and Wakefield was not present.
 Adams therefore sent a telegram to Wakefield.